alexschimel/Iskaffe/README.md

 ## Help

-There is no documentation yet, but a powerpoint presentation is available for download [from the releases page](https://github.com/alexschimel/Iskaffe/releases).
+There is no documentation yet, but a powerpoint presentation of an earlier release (v0.1.2) is available for download [from the releases page](https://github.com/alexschimel/Iskaffe/releases).

 If you want to receive notifications of future releases (recommended), you may create a github account, and on this repository click on 'Watch', then 'Custom', and choose 'Releases'.
 Verify in your GitHub settings that you are set to receive 'Watching' notifications.